Racism: Contemporary

 The Jakarta riots of May 1998 targeted many Chinese Indonesians.
 The anti-Chinese legislation was in the Indonesian constitution until 1998.
 Resentment against Chinese workers has led to violent confrontations in Africa and Oceania.
 Anti-Chinese rioting, involving tens of thousands of people, broke out in Papua New Guinea in May 2009.
 Indo-Fijians suffered violent attacks after the Fiji coup in 2000.
 Non-indigenous citizens of Fiji are subject to discrimination.
 Racial divisions also exist in Guyana, Malaysia, Trinidad and Tobago, Madagascar, and South Africa.
 In Malaysia such racist state policies are codified on many levels, see Bumiputera.

 Peter Bouckaert, the Human Rights Watch's emergencies director, said in an interview that "racist hatred" is the chief motivation behind the violence against Rohingya Muslims in Myanmar.

 One form of racism in the United States was enforced racial segregation, which existed until the 1960s, when it was outlawed in the Civil Rights Act of 1964.
 It has been argued that this separation of races continues to exist de facto today in different forms, such as lack of access to loans and resources or discrimination by police and other government officials.

 The 2016 Pew Research poll found that Italians, in particular, hold strong anti-Romani views, with 82% of Italians expressing negative opinions about Romani.
 In Greece, there are 67%, in Hungary, 64%, in France, 61%, in Spain, 49%, in Poland, 47%, in the UK, 45%, in Sweden, 42%, in Germany, 40%, and in the Netherlands, 37%, that have an unfavourable view of Roma.
 A survey conducted by Harvard University found the Czech Republic, Lithuania, Belarus and Ukraine had the strongest racial bias against black people in Europe, while Serbia, Slovenia and Bosnia and Herzegovina had the weakest racial bias, followed by Croatia and Ireland.

+A 2023 University of Cambridge survey which featured the largest sample of Black people in Britain found that 88% had reported racial discrimination at work, 79% believed the police unfairly targeted black people with stop and search powers and 80% definitely or somewhat agreed that the biggest barrier to academic attainment for young Black students was racial discrimination in education.